 - Poor visual quality

-Consistently high exit rates often signal a mismatch between content and audience expectations.
+Consistently high exit rates usually signal a mismatch between your content and what your audience expected to see.

-Next story actions occur when users swipe to another account’s story.
-This is a stronger negative signal than "taps forward," as it indicates a clear decision to leave your content for something else.
+Next story actions occur when viewers swipe to a different account's story.
+This is a stronger negative signal than a Forward, because it reflects a clear decision to leave your content for something else.

 This typically indicates: